payal603/DSA-Prep/07_Binary_Search_Tree/Hard/Largest_BST_Size_in_Binary_Tree/notes.md

 - `max` is used when we have to validiate 8 root as bst and want to make sure there is no one grater than 8 on the left of 6 as in the left of 6 obviously everything will be less than 6 as 6 is valid bst and that's why we have reached here.

-- `min` is used when we have 6 as root and need to know everything is greater than 6 in right.
+- `min` is used when we have 6 as root and need to know everything is greater than 6 in right that is MIN IN THE RIGHT OF 6 IS ALSO GREATER THAN 6.
 -Both `min` and `max` values are calculated for every subtree because, at a given moment, we do not know whether the current node will act as a left child or a right child for its parent.